holehouse-lab/idpseminars.github.io/_pages/about.md

 <img src="{{site.baseurl}}/images/spring2020_flyer.png" width="100%">

 ## What's this all about?
-IDPSeminars are virtual seminar hosted by Zoom.
+IDPSeminars are virtual seminar series hosted by [Magnus Kjaergaard (Aarhus University)](http://www.biophysics.dk/) and [Alex Holehouse (Washington University School of Medicine)](http://holehouse.wustl.edu).
 Every two weeks two speakers will present for around 30 minutes with 10-15 minutes of questions.
 The set of upcoming speakers can be found on the Upcoming Talks (top of page).

 ## When are the talks?
 Seminars will be held on Thursdays at various times (depending on your timezone):